Bohr compactifications of groups and rings: Model-theoretic connected components of rings

 \begin{lemma} Let $R$ be any (not necessarily unital) ring.
 Let $G \leq (\RR, +)$ be an $A$-definable subgroup with finite index such that $\Stab_\RR(G)$ [respectively $\Stab'_\RR(G)$] has finite index.
 Then: \begin{enumerate}[(i)] \item $G$ contains an $A$-definable left [respectively right] ideal of $\RR$ with finite index; \item if $S$ is a finite index subring of $\RR$, then $\Stab_\RR(S)$ and $\Stab'_\RR(S)$ are both of finite index; \item $G$ contains the intersection of all $A$-definable left ideals of finite index and also the intersection of all $A$-definable right ideals of finite index, and these two intersections coincide and form a two-sided ideal. \end{enumerate} \end{lemma}

 \begin{proof} (i) In the proof of Lemma \ref{lem:groupIdealLR}(i), it is enough to work with $J(G) \cap G$ and observe that all $f_r^{-1}[G]\cap G$ are definable and of finite index and there are only finitely many of them.\\ (ii) follows as in Remark \ref{rem: trivial remark}.\\ (iii) We modify the proof of Proposition \ref{prop:groupIdeal}(i).
 Consider any $A$-definable left ideal $I$ of finite index.
 By (ii), $\Stab'_\RR(I)$ has finite index.
 Thus, by (i), $I$ contains an $A$-definable right ideal of finite index.
 Symmetrically, we have the same statements for switched roles of ``left'' and ``right''.
 This implies that the intersection of all $A$-definable left ideals of finite index coincides with the intersection of all $A$-definable right ideals of finite index, and so it is a two-sided ideal.
-Thus, the rest follows by (i). \end{proof}
+Moreover, by (i) this two-sided ideal is contained in $G$. \end{proof}

 \begin{proposition} For an arbitrary (not necessarily unital) ring $R$, $\RRiD_{A,ring} = \RRiD_{A,ideal}$ coincides with the intersection of all $A$-definable left [right] ideals of finite index. \end{proposition}